-Students/parents can make appointments in person or via email, but referrals can come from Deans, members of staff and parents who have concerns.
+Students/parents can make appointments in person or via email, but referrals can come from Kaihautū, members of staff and parents who have concerns.
+Please email either counsellor to make an appointment or drop into the Student Centre.
+Guidance Counsellors:

-Guidance Counsellors

-Ms Eleanor Purchase e.purchase@sanctamaria.school.nz or Mr Colin Didier'Serre c.DidierSerre@sanctamaris.school.nz
+Ms Eleanor Purchase e.purchase@sanctamaria.school.nz Ext: 286 Mr Colin Didier'Serre c.DidierSerre@sanctamaris.school.nz Ext: 299